 Pros & Cons of Nylon Carpet Fibers

 - Elasticity and Resilience: Nylon stretches over 33% of its original size and springs back to its original shape.
-It helps when dragging furniture across the carpet.

 - Recyclable: Recycling nylon reduces waste sent to landfills.
-Most nylon carpets are made of recycled nylon fibers.
+Most nylon carpets are made of recycled fibers.
 Use the manufacturer’s label to check if your nylon carpet is eco-friendly.

 - Acid-dyed: Nylon only retains acid dyes, unlike other synthetic fibers.
 Solution-dyed yarns fade less but are not common in residential nylon carpets.